Bouveault–Blanc reduction: Reaction mechanism

 In practice, considerable sodium is consumed by the formation of hydrogen.
 For this reason, an excess of sodium is often required.
-Because the hydrolysis of sodium is rapid, not to mention dangerous, the Bouveault-Blanc reaction requires anhydrous ethanol.
+Because the hydrolysis of sodium is rapid, not to mention dangerous, the Bouveault–Blanc reaction requires anhydrous ethanol and can give low yields with insufficiently dry ethanol.
 The mechanism of the reaction follows:

 Consistent with this mechanism, sodium-ethanol mixtures will also reduce ketones to alcohols.

 This approach to reducing esters was widely used prior to the availability of hydride reducing agents such as lithium aluminium hydride and related reagents.
 It requires vigorous reaction conditions and has a significant risk of fires, explaining its relative unpopularity.
 One modification involves encapsulating the alkali metal into a silica gel, which has a safety and yield profile similar to that of hydride reagents.
 Another modification uses a sodium dispersion.